Frida Kahlo: 1931–1933: Travels in the United States

 Kahlo and Rivera returned to New York in March 1933, for he had been commissioned to paint a mural for the Rockefeller Center.
-During this time, she only worked on one painting, My Dress Hangs There (1934).
+During this time, she only worked on one painting, My Dress Hangs There (1933).
 She also gave further interviews to the American press.
 In May, Rivera was fired from the Rockefeller Center project and was instead hired to paint a mural for the New Workers School.
 Although Rivera wished to continue their stay in the United States, Kahlo was homesick, and they returned to Mexico soon after the mural's unveiling in December 1933.

 1934–1949: La Casa Azul and declining health

 Back in Mexico City, Kahlo and Rivera moved into a new house in the wealthy neighborhood of San Ángel.
 Commissioned from Le Corbusier's student Juan O'Gorman, it consisted of two sections joined by a bridge; Kahlo's was painted blue and Rivera's pink and white.
 The bohemian residence became an important meeting place for artists and political activists from Mexico and abroad.

 Kahlo once again experienced health problems – undergoing an appendectomy, two abortions, and the amputation of gangrenous toes – and her marriage to Rivera had become strained.
 He was not happy to be back in Mexico and blamed Kahlo for their return.
 While he had been unfaithful to her before, he now embarked on an affair with her younger sister Cristina, which deeply hurt Kahlo's feelings.
 After discovering the affair in early 1935, she moved to an apartment in central Mexico City and considered divorcing him.
 She also had an affair of her own with American artist Isamu Noguchi.

 Kahlo was reconciled with Rivera and Cristina later in 1935 and moved back to San Ángel.
 She became a loving aunt to Cristina's children, Isolda and Antonio.
 Despite the reconciliation, both Rivera and Kahlo continued their infidelities.
 She also resumed her political activities in 1936, joining the Fourth International and becoming a founding member of a solidarity committee to provide aid to the Republicans in the Spanish Civil War.
 She and Rivera successfully petitioned the Mexican government to grant asylum to former Soviet leader Leon Trotsky and offered La Casa Azul for him and his wife Natalia Sedova as a residence.
 The couple lived there from January 1937 until April 1939, with Kahlo and Trotsky not only becoming good friends but also having a brief affair.
+Kahlo painted Self-Portrait Dedicated to Leon Trotsky in 1937 during their time together in Mexico City, including a written inscription to Trotsky in the painting on a letter that Kahlo's figure holds.